What's Driving Uncertainty for DVC Members?

 Final Thoughts

-The year 2022 will likely bring updates that both challenge and benefit DVC members.
-Some changes, such as the eventual return of the dining plan, could ease planning, while others, like evolving park policies or higher dues, may introduce new hurdles.
+The year 2022 brought updates that both challenged and benefited DVC members.
+Some changes, like the eventual return of the dining plan, eased planning concerns.
+Others, like evolving park policies or dues increases, required adjustment.

 To stay prepared, members should: